 The accelerated cohort model is convenient for individuals who are employed full time.

-Hilbert's program is even more convenient as classes will be held on Saturday's only from
+Hilbert's program is even more convenient with on-campus classes held on Saturday from